handley-lab/anesthetic/docs/source/samples.rst

 Weighted samples: the ``Samples``, ``MCMCSamples``, and ``NestedSamples`` data frames
 *************************************************************************************

-The :class:`anesthetic.samples.Samples` data frame at its core is a :class:`pandas.DataFrame`, and as such comes with all the pandas functionality.
+The :class:`anesthetic.core.Samples` data frame at its core is a :class:`pandas.DataFrame`, and as such comes with all the pandas functionality.
-The :class:`anesthetic.samples.MCMCSamples` and
+The :class:`anesthetic.core.MCMCSamples` and
-:class:`anesthetic.samples.NestedSamples` data frames share all the functionality of the more general ``Samples`` class, but come with some additional MCMC or nested sampling specific functionality.
+:class:`anesthetic.core.NestedSamples` data frames share all the functionality of the more general ``Samples`` class, but come with some additional MCMC or nested sampling specific functionality.